-One of the family in "King's Mountain and Its Heroes" was "James Hawthorne born in Armagh County, Ireland about 1750, whose father and family early migrated to the frontiers of South Carolina where the mother, two daughters and her young son, then about twelve years of age, were captured by the Indians.
+One of the family in "King's Mountain and Its Heroes" was "James Hawthorne born in Ar-Carolina where the mother, two daughters and her young son, then about twelve years of age, were captured by the Indians.
 The mother and girls were killed.
-James Hawthorne learned the blacksmith trade in York county, S. C., where he matried Mary, daughter of Colonel Thomas Neel, He took an active part in the Revolution, serving in Neel's reg-iment on the Snow campaign in 1775, on Williamson's Indian expedition in 1776, and as captain on the Florida campain 1778-79.
+James Hawthorne learned the blacksmith trade in York county, S. C., where he married Mary, daughter of Colonel Thomas Neel.
+He took an active part in the Revolution, serving in Neel's regiment on the Snow campaign in 1775, on Williamson's Indian expedition in 1776, and as captain on the Florida campain 1778-79.
 He served under Sumter at Rocky Mountain, Hanging Rock, Carey's Ford and Fishing Creek.
+As Col.

-As Col. (Continued on page eight)
+(Continued on page eight)